makeen-project/amazon-location-features-demo-android-fork/extra/documents/Android - Migrating from Google Maps to Amazon Location Service.md

 * Coordinates in Google Maps are referred to as `latitude,longitude`, while Amazon Location Service uses `longitude,latitude`.
 The Amazon Location Service format is aligned with the standard `[x, y]`, which is followed by most Geographic Information System (GIS) platforms.
 * Coordinates in Amazon Location Maps are defined as Position objects.
 A coordinate is specified as a number array in the format of `[longitude,latitude]`.
 * Amazon Location Service has an API and SDK that work hand in hand with [MapLibre Native](https://github.com/maplibre/maplibre-native) SDK.
-* The MapLibre Native SDK for Android is a library based on [Mapbox Native](https://github.com/mapbox/mapbox-gl-native), and is compatible with the styles and tiles provided by the Amazon Location Service Maps API.
+* The MapLibre Native SDK for Android is a library based on[Mapbox Native](https://github.com/mapbox/mapbox-gl-native), and is compatible with the styles and tiles provided by the Amazon Location Service Maps API.
 You can integrate MapLibre Native SDK for Android to embed interactive map views with scalable, customizable vector maps in your Android applications.

 ## Android SDK side-by-side examples